dmitrikozlov/mj-dijkstra/README.md

 An implementation of Dijkstra algorithm in Objective C

 Dijkstra algorithm finds all shortest paths from a vertex to each other vertex in a graph.

+The input graph G is assumed to have the following representation: A vertex can be any object that can be used as an index into a dictionary.
+G is a dictionary, indexed by vertices.
+For any vertex v, G[v] is itself a dictionary, indexed by the neighbors of v.
+For any edge v->w, G[v][w] is the length of	the edge.

-This repository is a port of a Python implementation of Dijkstra algorithm suggested by David Eppstein.
+This code is a port of a Python implementation of Dijkstra algorithm suggested by David Eppstein.

 See http://code.activestate.com/recipes/119466-dijkstras-algorithm-for-shortest-paths/?in=user-218935